 Step 3 – Add the bread in small bits and keep mixing.
 The bread adds creaminess to the soup, as well as the addictive flavour typical of gluten.

 Step 4 – Add four tablespoons of extra virgin olive oil: this adds thickness as well as flavour to this ever so Spanish recipe.
-To complete your dish, add salt to your liking and use some vinegar to give it a fresh after-taste.
+To complete your dish, add salt to your liking and use some vinegar to just enough acidity to give it a fresh after-taste.

 Step 5 – Put it in the fridge till well chilled, or – if you are serving it right away- add some ice to it!
 Enjoy with a sprinkling of jamón on top of your portion if you are the meat lover type, or savour it with some extra cucumber or pepper cubes for a purely vegan version.